devil1993/Trans-Portal/README.md

  	Code file: create_skeleton.py
  	Creates a skeleton of a given GPS trails.
 A skeleton is a trace of GPS points with a minimum gap of 100 meters.

- 	> TODO: keep track of a minimum distance of a trail to avoid creation of small insignificant routes.
+ 	> ~~TODO: keep track of a minimum distance of a trail to avoid creation of small insignificant routes.~~Done